sonatype-nexus-community/auditjs/README.md

 Commands:
-  auditjs iq [options]    Audit this application using Nexus IQ Server auditjs config          Set config for OSS Index or Nexus IQ Server auditjs clear           Clear the cache if a location has been set in config auditjs ossi [options]  Audit this application using Sonatype OSS Index
+  auditjs iq [options]    Audit this application using Nexus IQ Server auditjs config          Set config for OSS Index or Nexus IQ Server auditjs ossi [options]  Audit this application using Sonatype OSS Index

 Options: